billie and jean

 he caught me eyeing him. embarrassed, i pretended to read a book -- the newly released door-stopper, sleep depriving 1Q84 by haruki murakami. but i could not help but steal glances of him while he was back at the bar, preparing my cappuccino and putting the pain au chocolat on a small plate. from time to time, he would talk to the girl, who never stopped talking. i was praying her saliva won't land on my bread and cappuccino. ewww!! now i lost my appetite. hahaha

-a few minutes later, he was back on my table. i put down the thick, more than a thousand pages book on the table. he served me the steaming cappuccino in a red, tiny cup. frothy. like he said. then the pain au chocolat on a blue plate with knife and fork wrapped in a thick, checkered cloth, not paper towel or tissue paper, mind you.
+a few minutes later, he was back at my table. i put down the thick, more than a thousand pages book on the table. he served me the steaming cappuccino in a red, tiny cup. frothy. like he said. then the pain au chocolat on a blue plate with knife and fork wrapped in a thick, checkered cloth, not paper towel or tissue paper, mind you.

 -- thank you, i said politely like a school girl in an all-girl catholic school. with a fake british accent as well.